Air observer: History

-Air observers were trained at the Air Observer Schools.

-Vietnam

 In the Vietnam War, aerial observers also might be Forward Air Controllers (FACs).
 These O-1 Bird Dog, O-2 Skymaster and OV-10 Bronco pilots would slowly fly over an area and direct bombing by radio to fast-moving jet aircraft.
 In the U.S. Army, Aeroscout Observers were enlisted aircrew, often aircraft mechanics, who performed reconnaissance duties in OH-13, OH-6, and OH-58 observation helicopters.

-Fleet Air Arm
+Current usage

+Today, while a crewed aircraft is sometimes still utilised for aerial observation, industry and the military use both satellites and remotely piloted vehicles for this function.